sykhangdha/wp-mangareader-plugin/README.md

 # wp-mangareader-plugin

 # Latest Release: [MR3 - Download + Changelog](http://github.com/sykhangdha/wp-mangareader-plugin/releases/tag/MR3/ "MR3 - Download + Changelog") // 4.19.24
+- View the new reader demo [HERE](https://skyha.rf.gd/choujin-x-6/ "New Reader DEMO")
+	- Click on the first image to open up the lightbox reader mode
+	- Touch controls have been added where swiping left/right will go to prev/next image
+	- Hit 'ESC' to close the reader OR click on the close button on the top right

 a super simple manga reader that works with most wordpress themes using jQuery(js). https://skyha.rf.gd/reader/